-Sometime last year, French footwear designer Christian Louboutin, known for his signature shiny, red-lacquered soles decided to sue Yves Saint Laurent, dragging the company to the U.S. District Court in Manhattan.
+Sometime last year, French footwear designer Christian Louboutin, known for his signature shiny, red-lacquered soles, decided to sue Yves Saint Laurent, dragging the company to the U.S. District Court in Manhattan.
 After battling for nearly a year now, Louboutin has finally won the lawsuit with support from a New York federal court of appeals that overturned the previous decision reached by Judge Victor Marrero.
-Also, as per the verdict, the red sole is entitled to limited trademark protection, applicable to a red lacquered outer sole with the shoe itself contrasting in color.
-A designer cannot however be dragged to court for creating a completely red shoe with a red sole, as was the case with Yves Saint Laurent’s creation.
-In all, Christian Louboutin and Yves Saint Laurent both have something to rejoice about with the court’s verdict seemingly favoring both.
+As per the verdict, the red sole is entitled to limited trademark protection, applicable to a red lacquered outer sole with the shoe itself contrasting in color.
+However, a designer cannot be dragged to court for creating a completely red shoe with a red sole, as was the case with Yves Saint Laurent’s creation.
+In all, Christian Louboutin and Yves Saint Laurent both have something to rejoice about, with the court’s verdict seemingly favoring both.

 [Nymag and Businessweek]